Chenonceau Castle Tickets

 Is entry to the castle free on any days?

-No, the castle doesn’t offer free entry to visitors on any day of the year.
-However, entry is free for children under 6 years old.
+No, Chenonceau does not offer free admission days.
+Entry is only free for children under 6 years old.

 Are guided tours available?

 There are no structured guided tours available at the castle.
-However, an audio guide and a free smartphone app are provided for self-guided explorations.
+However, a visitor's brochure and a free smartphone app are provided for self-guided explorations.

 In what language is the visitors’ booklet?